HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/codeviewerService.md

    - Description: Logs UUID for the event

 ## Calling Methods
-- GET
-- POST
-- etc.
+-

 ## Output Data and Format
-- Output: outputName
-   - Type: int
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database

-- Output: outputName
+- Output: $array
-   - Type: String
+   - Type: JSON
-   - Description: Describe the output.
-Stored as *varchar(30)* in the database
+   - Description: Contains data associated with a code example

 ## Examples of Use
-`CODE`
+`SELECT exampleid, sectionname, examplename, beforeid, afterid FROM codeexample WHERE cid = :cid AND cversion = :cvers ORDER BY sectionname, examplename;`

 ### Microservices Used
-- *Includes and microservices used*
+-

 ---